Scholarships & Grants

 Pell Grant: Federal student aid offered to first-time undergraduate students enrolled in a bachelor's degree or certificate program.
 Funding is designed to assist low- to middle-income students.
 Maximum grant is $5550/academic year and is determined by the Department of Education.
 Students complete a Free Application for Federal Student Aid (FAFSA) each academic year to apply for all federal financial aid.

 Federal Supplemental Education Opportunity Grant (FSEOG): Eligibility for FSEOG is based on financial need as determined by information given on the FAFSA.
-Students must meet general eligibility requirements of Pell and ACG, basically demonstrating financial need.
+Students must meet general eligibility requirements of Pell, basically demonstrating financial need.

 Federal Work-Study (FWS): This federally subsidized program allows Alaska Bible College to employ students who demonstrate a financial need, though the need may not necessarily be excessive.
 The program criteria allows for the College to employ students whose cost of attendance is greater than the FAFSA's declared expected family contribution.